 After the child has been born, parentage can be transferred to the intended parents through one of the following methods:

-- Parental Orders – this transfers the rights and obligations of parentage to the intended parents.
-At least one of them must be the egg or sperm provider, and they must be married, civil partners or living together as a couple.
+- Parental Orders – This transfers the rights and obligations of parentage to the intended parents.
+At least one of them must be the egg or sperm provider, and they must be married, in a civil partnership or living together as a couple.

-- Adoption – if neither of the intended parents are genetically related to the child then they can apply for parental responsibility through adoption.
+- Adoption – If neither of the intended parents is genetically related to the child then they can apply for parental responsibility through adoption.
 However a registered adoption agency must have been involved in the surrogacy process, so it is vital to get legal advice at the outset.

 Surrogacy law differs from country to country.
 If you are considering entering into a surrogacy arrangement abroad there are additional factors to take into account, including:

-- Ethical issues, such as how surrogates are recruited and compensated
+- Ethical issues, such as how surrogates are recruited and compensated; and

 - Visas for the child to enter the UK.